 Creamy, smooth, blue.

-An outstanding, new, raw-milk, blue cheese from Northern Ireland.
-An interesting take on a Stilton recipe, Young Buck cheese is traditionally made and hand-ladled to produce a rich, lingering flavour.
+An outstanding, recent, raw-milk blue cheese from Northern Ireland.
+An interesting take on an ancient blue cheese recipe, Young Buck cheese is traditionally-made and hand-ladled to produce a rich, lingering flavour.

 An impressive debut cheese.